-Layers are also important to add non-scrolling interfaces (or HUDs or UIs) to scrolling games.
+Layers are also important to add non-scrolling content (e.g. HUDs or UIs) to scrolling projects.
 A layer with its parallax set to 0, 0 will not scroll at all, so any objects placed on this layer will always stay in the same place on-screen.
 Note that in this case, objects should be placed within the dashed rectangle that appears in the top-left of the Layout View.

 A common arrangement for layers might be:

 Note that the Free edition is limited to using two layers only.